priyankshah7/hypers/README.md

     <p align="center"><img src="/docs/source/images/hyperspectral_view.png" width="400"></p>

-**Please note that this package is currently in pre-release.
-The first general release will be v0.1.0**

 #### Hyperspectral data
 Whilst this package is designed to work with any type of hyperspectral data, of the form of either of the following: